okfde/datenschule.de/_workshops/umweltdatenwerkstatt.md

     text_long: >
         Over two days, we work on environmental protection projects and discover the possibilities of AI-supported data analysis.
 The events take place all over Germany.
 As part of a team, you will tackle a problem, answer a question or implement a data-based project.
 We accompany you in your work along the data pipeline.
         In teams, you will research and develop stories for campaigns or an approach to a challenge.
 We will guide you along the data pipeline, a method for developing digital projects.
         The best way to deepen your digital skills is with real data and by trying things out in a team.
-The 2-day Data Expedition combines exactly that and gives you the space to get your idea off the ground with support.
+The 2-day Umweltdatenwerkstatt combines exactly that and gives you the space to get your idea off the ground with support.
 In this way, you will familiarize yourself with the world of data - and make new friends along the way.
     tags:
         - prototyping
         - data literacy